 Step 4 – Click ‘Save’

-Yes, just four steps, that’s how easy it is to add a product to your Shopify store.
+Yes, just four steps in the Shopify store settings, that’s how easy it is to add a product to your Shopify store.

 Setting product price